 ● If wearing full body coveralls, ensure you use the restroom in advance of donning the PPE

 ● Depending on the assignment, you may need to wear disposable footwear or use waterproof overshoes, both of which must be wiped/rinsed off as soon as you exit an affected location.
 If using waterproof overshoes, they should be disposed of in a safe manner before leaving the location

 ● It is recommended that all medical PPE is donned/doffed under the supervision of a trained professional, taking into account that this may be the moment of exposure.
 This donning and this doffing video from the CDC may be helpful, although should not be used as a replacement for training/supervision

-Although more countries now require and/or are advising the use of face coverings and/or face masks by the general public, as reported by Al-Jazeera, there is no current consensus about whether members of the public without symptoms of COVID-19 should wear one.
-The CDC recommends that people wear cloth face coverings—but not medical grade masks, which are in short supply—to cover their nose and mouth in a community setting.
-However, the WHO states that it is not necessary to cover your face, unless you are told to do so by the local authorities; you are in a high-risk area such as a hospital; or you are taking care of a person with suspected COVID-19 infection.
+Many countries now require and/or are advising the use of face coverings and/or face masks by the general public, as reported by Al-Jazeera.
+The CDC recommends that people wear multiple-layer cloth face coverings—but not medical grade masks, which are in short supply—to cover their nose and mouth in a community setting.
+The WHO advises that those aged 60 or older, as well as anybody with an underlying health condition(s), wear a medical-grade mask when they are out and cannot physically distance.
+They advise that all other people wear a three-layer fabric mask.

 Unless used correctly, there are concerns that masks can actually become a source of infection.
 A recent study by the Lancet shows a detectable level of infectious virus still present on a surgical mask up to seven days after exposure.
 Based on this study, taking off or reusing a mask, or touching your face when wearing one, could mean risking infection.